aesiniath/publish/doc/Background.markdown

 many people are happy to read content on screens surrounded by flashy banner ads.

-For certain audiences, however, getting high-quality printed output on **paper** (or at least into a form that _could_ be printed to paper) is the primary requirement.
+For some audiences, however, getting high-quality printed output on **paper** (or at least into a form that _could_ be printed to paper) is the primary requirement.
 These users include